Suni29-GamePlay/win10-tools/README.md

 # For Collab VM

-Here is some batch and vbs viruses for CollabVm
+Here is some tool for CollabVm

 # Cool Tools